 My problems with the mud-like color palette are compounded in caves and dungeons by the lighting system.
 While the overworld is clearly lit by the daylight sun through most of the adventure, subterranean areas rely on local light sources to guide Airoheart’s journey.
 The further a space is from a light source, the more it will be bathed in darkness.

 This lighting system is an impressive technological feat by itself, but as implemented here it exacerbates the existing color palette problems.
 Underworld areas substitute green and brown for shades of grey, then add onto it an omnipresent and growing darkness.
-Darkness is a growing theme of Airoheart, consuming more and more of the adventure as it nears the conclusion, until the final dungeon which is explored in near-total darkness with hardly a tool available to spark some light.
+Darkness is a prominent theme, consuming more and more of the adventure as it nears the conclusion, until the final dungeon which is explored in near-total darkness with hardly a tool available to spark some light.

 The oppressive murkiness of dungeons can often make something as simple as walking across the floor a deadly challenge.
 Several dungeons feature trapped floors which activate arrow traps concealed in the walls when Airoheart trods upon them.
-These trapped floor panels are visually distinct from their neighbors, but the effect is so subtle and is so easily lost in the omnipresent darkness that I often turn the hapless player character into a pin cushion trying to do something as simple as walk across a room.
+These trapped floor panels are visually distinct from their neighbors, but the effect is so subtle and is so easily lost in the omnipresent darkness that I often turn the hapless player character into a pin cushion trying to walk across a room.

 Even when I am having some success at reading Airoheart visually, playing it remains a struggle because of how it feels.
 The way enemies react to the player character is a particular problem.
 They bounce back when struck by Airoheart’s sword, just like in A Link to the Past.
 But they don’t bounce back far enough, often continuing their attacking animation straight into Airoheart’s body.
 He dies more times early in the adventure than later because his three starting hearts are easily shredded by the most basic enemies as they blunder forward, heedless of the hero’s efforts to defend himself.

 Simple survival is made even more difficult by how stingy the world can be at providing resources.
-Early on, we slash every bush in the desperate hope that one will contain a healing heart.
-We eventually stop, since none of the bushes seem to contain hearts, but many of them do contain angry bees which are difficult to dispatch with Airoheart’s sword.
+Early on, I direct Airoheart to slash every bush in the desperate hope that one will contain a healing heart.
+I eventually stop, since none of the bushes seem to contain hearts, but many of them do contain angry bees which deal yet more damage and are difficult to dispatch with Airoheart’s sword.

 A lack of resources is also a problem in dungeons.
 One boss seems to be vulnerable only to bolts fired directly into its eyes from a crossbow.
 The crossbow is difficult enough to aim reliably when not under pressure from an attacking boss.
 The number of bolts Airoheart can carry is limited and the arena offers few refills, potentially creating a scenario where the boss is impervious to the only remaining tools and simply cannot be defeated.
 I am forced to get poor Airoheart killed so we may try again with renewed resources.